rptb1/tammy-norie/plan/unsinkability.rst

 _`.idea.cushion-straps`

-  Cushions could perhaps be made with webbing straps that attach to pad eyes on the cabin liner.
+  Cushions could be made with webbing straps that attach to webbing bridges on the cabin liner.
+(Adopted into `.design.cushions`_.)

 _`.idea.fixed-cushions`